digicosmos86/growthings-lessons/content/unit1/lesson1.md

 ---
 ## Lesson Information

-This lesson is an overview of the structure of the course.
-The students will see what a table-top smart greenhouse looks like, and learn what they will need to get it to work.
-By the end of the lesson, the students will know what a micro-controller is and have some basic experience programming with Python.
+This lesson is an overview of the structure of the 2-week course.
+The students will see what a table-top smart greenhouse looks like and learn what they will need to get it to work.
+By the end of the lesson, the students will know what a micro-controller is and have some basic experience programming with (Micro)Python.

 {{% sidebar "Highlights" %}}

 ##### Computational Thinking Skills

-* **Automation:**
+* **Automation:**: What makes things "smart?"
 * **Analysis:** Debugging

+##### CSTA Computer Science Standards

+* **number**: description
+* **number**: description

 ##### Interdisciplinary Application